 In order to be spiritual one must first be firmly rooted in the physical.
 This may seem an odd claim to make in an essay on spirituality, however it is true.
 There is a misconception too long associated with spirituality that it is something outside us, something up in the clouds.
 As a consequence people often get the idea that spirituality is only for certain types, and by that they usually mean introverts or those who pray a lot.
-Or that it is some wishy-washy thing that is vaguely connected with crystal balls and whether your bed is facing the north pole.
+Or that it is some wishy-washy thing that is vaguely connected with crystal balls and whether your bed is facing the north pole or not.
 All this underscores our gross ignorance about the true nature of spirituality.

 So let’s put our cards on the table:

 the only place you can find the spiritual is in yourself.

 Ok.
 Straight away I think it’s best if we rephrase that for the sake of clarity and edification.
 You cannot find the spirit anywhere until you first find it in yourself.
 That’s what I meant to say.
 I make this amendment because in fact you can find spirituality in everything.
 Shake off your mindset that the spirit is confined to a church or ashram.
 Yes, you can find the spirit there too, in abundance, but you can also find it in a flower, a puppy, or in the sound of a child’s laughter.
 The poet William Blake could find it in a grain of sand.